 VMED O2 UK Limited (VMED O2) is an integrated communications provider of mobile, broadband internet, video and fixed-line telephony services to residential customers and businesses in the United Kingdom (U.K.).
 In these notes, the terms "we," "our," "our Company" and "us" may refer, as the context requires, to VMED O2 or collectively to VMED O2 and its subsidiaries.
-As of 31 December 2022, the primary subsidiaries of VMED O2 include (i) Virgin Media Inc. and its subsidiaries (collectively, Virgin Media) and (ii) O2 Holdings Limited and its subsidiaries (collectively, O2).
+As of 31 December 2023, the primary subsidiaries of VMED O2 include (i) Virgin Media Inc. and its subsidiaries (collectively, Virgin Media) and (ii) O2 Holdings Limited and its subsidiaries (collectively, O2).

-VMED O2, which was formed on 1 June 2021 (the JV Transaction), is a 50:50 joint venture between Liberty Global plc (Liberty Global) and Telefónica, SA (Telefónica) (the Joint Venture).
+VMED O2, which was formed on 1 June 2021 (the JV Transaction), is a 50:50 joint venture between Liberty Global Holdings Limited (formerly Liberty Global plc), now a wholly-owned subsidiary of Liberty Global Ltd. (Liberty Global) and Telefónica, SA (Telefónica) (the Joint Venture).
 In these consolidated financial statements, Liberty Global and Telefónica are each referred to as a "Shareholder".
 Prior to the completion of the JV Transaction, (i) Virgin Media was a wholly-owned subsidiary of Liberty Global that provided fixed and mobile communications services in the U.K. and (ii) O2 was a wholly-owned subsidiary of Telefónica that provided mobile communications services in the U.K. For additional information on the formation of the Joint Venture, see note 2.

 These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (GAAP).
-Unless otherwise indicated, convenience translations into pound sterling are calculated as of 31 December 2022.
+Unless otherwise indicated, convenience translations into pound sterling are calculated as of 31 December 2023.

-These consolidated financial statements reflect our consideration of the accounting and disclosure implications of subsequent events through 28 March 2023, the date of issuance.
+These consolidated financial statements reflect our consideration of the accounting and disclosure implications of subsequent events through 26 March 2024, the date of issuance.